ausdigital/ausdigital-syn-json/docs/2.0/index.md

 * A lossless transformation model between UBL XML and JSON representations.
 * A simple JSON processing model based on a RESTful Validation API

-The intent is to provide developers with a much simpler implementation model than the XSD/Schematron/Genericode alternative whilst maintianing interoperability with the UBL XML standard.

 This Specification

  * can be applied equally to any UBL document (this invoice is just the first) and so is maintained as a separate specification.
  * exists to support the Digital Business Council [e-Invoicing initiative](https://ausdigital.github.io), and is under active development at [https://github.com/ausdigital/ausdigital-syn](https://github.com/ausdigital/ausdigital-syn).

-## Introduction

 Widespread adoption of the e-invoicing framework depends on the provision of clear, unambiguous and simple specifications that are developer freindly and impose very low implementation costs.